-Employees of Falls County shall not engage in any employment, relationship, or activity which could be viewed as a conflict of interest because of the potential or appearance of affecting the employee's job efficiency, or which would reduce his/her ability to make objective decisions in regard to his/her work and responsibility as a Falls County employee.
+Employees of Falls County shall not engage in any employment, relationship, or activity which could be viewed as a conflict of interest because of the potential or appearance of affecting the employee's job efficiency, or which would reduce his or her ability to make objective decisions regarding his or her work and responsibilities as a Falls County employee.

-Employees involved in conflict of interest situations shall be subject to discipline, up to and including termination and these actions may have criminal consequences for employees.
+Employees involved in conflict-of-interest situations shall be subject to discipline,up to and including termination and these actions may have criminal consequences for employees.